On Translating Homer

-Arnold reserved much space for the criticism of the recently published translation of the Iliad into a ballad-like metre by F. W. Newman.
+Arnold reserved much space for the criticism of the recently published translation of the Iliad into a ballad-like metre by Francis W. Newman.
 Newman took offence at Arnold's public criticism of his translation, and published a reply, Homeric Translation in Theory and Practice.
-To this Arnold in turn responded, with a last lecture, given at Oxford on 30 November 1861, afterwards separately published in March 1862 under the title On Translating Homer: last words.
+To this Arnold in turn responded, with a last lecture, given at Oxford on 30 November 1861 and published in March 1862 under the title On Translating Homer: Last Words.